1784 - 1860

 Edmund Lockyer was born in Plymouth, England in 1784 and was the son of Thomas Lockyer and his wife Ann Grose.

 He joined the British army in 1803 and served in India and Ceylon before being sent to the colony of New South Wales.
 He also explored the upper reaches of the Brisbane River in Queensland.
-(Sailing to the area aboard the cutter Mermaid, which became the fist sea-going ship to enter the Brisbane River)
+(Sailing to the area aboard the cutter Mermaid, that became the fist sea-going ship to enter the Brisbane River)

 When it was decided that a military post was to be established at King George Sound in W.A. (to forestall any French settlement of the west) Governor Darling told Lockyer that if he found any French settlers that they were to be informed that all of New Holland was now 'subject to His Britannic Majesty's Government.'